2degrees/django-wsgi/docs/source/about.rst

 Getting help
 ============

-Keep in mind that **twod.wsgi is a thin integration layer**, so if you have questions about the 3rd party software mentioned in this documentation, it's best to use the support channels for the corresponding project.
+Keep in mind that **django-wsgi is a thin integration layer**, so if you have questions about the 3rd party software mentioned in this documentation, it's best to use the support channels for the corresponding project.